byrneliam2/GroupProjectGame/README.md

 # SWEN222PROJECT
-A repository for the group of (Liam,Mohsen,James,Thomas,Andrew)
+A repository for the group of Liam, Mohsen, James, Thomas and Andrew